 A major drawback of most Instagram planners is they only allow you to schedule for Instagram, which is fine if that’s your focus.
 But with Postcron, you don’t have to trade all the Instagram-specific features for the ability to manage all your social media accounts.

-Postcron keeps Instagram at the forefront while also allowing you to manage Facebook, Twitter, Pinterest, LinkedIn, and, apparently, Google+ at one point, all in one place.
-(Though Google shut it down last year.)
+Postcron keeps Instagram at the forefront while also allowing you to manage Facebook, Twitter, Pinterest, LinkedIn, and TikTok – all in one place.

 So, what can you expect?
 Postcron has plenty to offer as far as Instagram planners go, including: